EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: Use Cases

 \section{Use Cases}

-In the previous section, we evaluated and explored the various components of $TDL$.
-Here, we illustrate the potential of $TDL$ for analysis of high-level object types, followed by finer attributes and prompt hierarchies to gain deeper insights into the data evolution process.
-Specifically, we explore three prompt sets; the first relates to high-level object types or ImageNet classes, the next is finer human facial features, and the last one relates to different styles of cat images.
-We use GLIDE~\cite{glide} and Stable Diffusion~\cite{stablediff} for the first and last two cases, respectively, since they are widely explored and popular text-to-image diffusion models that are available in the open-source.
-While these two models represent two large classes of underlying diffusion model types, we primarily focus on text-to-image models for our analysis.
+\addition{We demonstrate the potential of \textit{EvolvED} by exploring various research questions, prompts, and diffusion models, to understand the generative process.
+We use both traditional (GLIDE~\cite{glide}) and latent space (Stable Diffusion~\cite{stablediff}) diffusion models.
+The first introductory case explores simple object evolution with GLIDE.
+The latter two explore nuanced feature evolution and prompt hierarchies across different hyperparameter settings using Stable Diffusion.}

-\subsection{Exploring ImageNet objects}
+\subsection{Exploring ImageNet Objects}

-In this section, we study the evolution of higher-level object types that are relatively distinct from one another.
-Our aim is to explore when these modes come into existence in the generative process.
-Specifically, the evolution of $10$ ImageNet classes previously described in Section~\ref{sec:imagenetdata} are explored with GLIDE~\cite{glide}.
+In this section, we study the evolution of distinct high-level object types using $10$ ImageNet classes, as described in Section~\ref{sec:imagenetdata}.
 We start by analyzing the evolutionary embeddings of the noisy instances encoded with the robust classifier~\cite{bai2021transformers} in \cref{fig:imgnetpathways}.
-The lengths of these paths traced provide insight; the shorter paths indicate distinct modes, and the longer paths indicate branching and zig-zag patterns.
-When exploring shortest pathways, we note that these mainly arise from the $shark$ and $fruit$ classes (see the red and blue highlighted points in \cref{fig:imgnetpathways}a).
-This finding is also consistent with the distinct clusters of these two classes that emerge in the inner-most circles of in \cref{fig:encoders}a and~\ref{fig:encoders}b, owing to their distinct colors.

-Since the $plane$ instances are grouped into two clusters in the last iteration of \cref{fig:imgnetpathways}c, we explore them.
-These clusters mainly arise due to the fact that the noisy $plane$ instances $\textbf{h}^i_{t}$ are divided based on whether they are in the air, resembling $bird$s in \cref{fig:imgnetpathways}q or are on land, resembling $car$s in \cref{fig:imgnetpathways}p.
-While the class distinction becomes evident towards the end of the generation process, the noisy images $\textbf{h}^i_{t=40}$ are visually confusing.
-This pattern is also seen in the CLIP-encoded features in \cref{fig:encoders}b.
-Similarly, we observe a distinction between noisy instances $\textbf{h}^i_{t}$ with grassy (green) and water (deep blue) backgrounds in \cref{fig:imgnetpathways}.
-The grass and water instances separate out first (\cref{fig:imgnetpathways}r vs. \cref{fig:imgnetpathways}s) already in the second inner ring, followed by sub-clusters within the grassy images.
-In this case, the grassy images consisted of $dog$s and $tiger$s on green grass, and the water images were those of $shark$s.
+Shorter paths indicate distinct modes, and the longer paths indicate branching and zig-zag patterns.